alleyinteractive/mantle/docs/README.md

 Work with actual models to interact with data in your application.
 Mantle streamlines WordPress development to provide a uniform interface to work with core WordPress data structures.
-Define relationships between models and data structures to allow WordPress to
+Define relationships between models and data structures bringing WordPress into the 21st century.

 </div>